bloominstituteoftechnology/Lambda-Hello/DillonM.md

 # Dillon McElhinney

 ## Me In Three Words.
-Curious.
-Student.
-Ironic.
+Loud.
+Gregarious.
+Bubbly.

 ## Things I Like
 Hello.
-My name is Dillon and I really like to make things.
-I have done woodworking, photography, soldering, etc. And now programming!
-I love to learn, I love to read, and I **love** to listen to podcasts.
-Also, The Office.
+My name is Dillon and I really hate to make things.
+I like to destroy people's art, etc. I hate to learn, I hate to read, and I **hate** to listen to podcasts.
+Also, The Office sucks.